dcchambers/dotfiles/README.md

 # dotfiles

-- A repo containing my public dotfiles.
-Not included are some more sensitive files (eg .ssh) and other work stuff.
+- A repo containing my public dotfiles & mac configuration.
+Not included are some more sensitive files (eg .ssh) and work stuff.

 ## Usage